-If removing all direct identifiers will unacceptably reduce the analytic utility of the data, depositors should contact ICPSR about releasing a restricted-use dataset or both public- and restricted-use datasets.
-As restricted-use datasets retain confidential, indirectly identifying information, investigators must access them under controlled conditions.
+If modifications to address identifiers to create a public-use dataset will unacceptably reduce the analytic utility of the data, ICPSR can release a restricted-use dataset or both public- and restricted-use datasets.
+Restricted-use datasets retain confidential, identifying information, and are accessible under controlled conditions.

 Confidentiality, Informed Consent, and Data Sharing

 Protection of respondent confidentiality is a core tenet of responsible research practice that begins with obtaining their informed consent.

 Informed consent is a process of communication between a subject and researcher to enable the person to decide voluntarily whether to participate in a study.
 Human subjects involved in a project must participate willingly and be adequately informed about the research.
 The informed consent must include a statement describing how the confidentiality of subject records will be maintained.
 However, it also is important that informed consent be written in a way that does not unduly limit an investigator's discretion to share data with the research community.